bluuuzs/veltrix-dma/README.md

 The installer will automatically grab the DLL's and exe from this github and create a folder in your Downloads and place them there.
 Once done, run fapperdma.exe, and wait for it to load

-This installer only takes 10 seconds and does not require going on the github, you can just keep this Installer inside of the folder the installer created and run it whenever there is an update.

 ### Manual Download Guide: